 The sole purpose of Studio Ãnanda is to provide tools for folks who are looking for holistic, sustainable healing.
 “We seek to interrogate the question of what it means to be well and who has access to being well," Thevarajah says.
 "We also seek to disrupt the wellness industrial complex as descendants of practices that have been commodified and appropriated through white supremacy.”

-While there are eight dimensions of wellness, we are only ever advertised surface level versions of physical, social, and emotional.
+While there are eight dimensions of wellness, according to Northwestern, we tend to be advertised surface level versions of physical, social, and emotional wellness.
 Thevarajah defines wellness as “making a conscious, daily choice to establish an awareness of and maintain alignment with the Divine truth.”
 She also believes that “committing to a decolonial path is one of the most radical expressions of love for oneself, the community, and the Earth.”

 As a survivor of child abuse, Thevarajah was directed toward guided meditation, yoga, and breathwork as methods for healing from the internalized trauma.
 The road to recovery is a painful process that can take a lifetime, but is well worth the journey.
 “This is uncomfortable work— it’s not glamorous, it’s painful,” she says.
 “As a cog in the capitalist wheel, the commodification of wellness attempts to skip past the pain and revealing of deeper truth to ultimately maintain the status quo and a distorted perception of reality.”

 Thevarajah also surrounds herself with spiritual elders for guidance when she seeks it.
 There’s an understanding that your practice doesn’t have to mirror anyone else’s, but should reflect what works best for you without judgment.
 She adds, “This centers the notion that I am always a learner and always expanding when it comes to my practice of wellness.”